marioy47/blog-site/posts/jsdoc-cheat-sheet/index.md

 So, as I said before, _JSDoc_ is the standard for JavaScript code documentation.
 With it you can an achieve 2 very practical things:

-- You get an static website, I mean actual HTML files, with all the code documentation for a project.
-You could publish this files so other developers have an API documentation site.
+- You can "train" your IDE to understand what each function, variable or class is or needs
-- In-line documentation with you IDE.
-In other words, the IDE will tell you what the function does and what it needs when you hover over it.
+- You can create API docs in the form of an static HTML site for other developers

-What sold me on _JSDoc_ from the very beginning was the second item.
-Have in-line documentation of every variable, function or class.
-For instance, take a look at the following undocumented code:
+To understand what _training your IDE_ means, take for instance the following code:

 ![JavaScript function with no JSDoc documentation](no-documentation-hover.png)